 Whom Should I Ask for Help with My College Essay?

 So whom should you approach for help with your essay?
-There is no set rule on who can and cannot provide advice and assistance—as long as you are the one doing the actual writing, of course.
-(And it’s important to remember that if you don’t write your own essay, the consequences can be severe.)
+There is no set rule on who can or can’t provide advice and assistance—as long as you are the one doing the actual writing, of course.
+(It’s important to remember that if you don’t write your own essay, the consequences can be severe.)

 Your English Teachers

-You can also consider asking someone who taught you English in an earlier grade, since he or she is probably getting fewer requests.
+You can also consider asking someone who taught you English in an earlier grade, since they are probably getting fewer requests.
 Or, think about asking someone who taught you a different subject, such as social studies or history.
-Writing is a skill required in a myriad of subjects, so it is probable that there are other teachers who are familiar with your writing and willing to provide feedback on your essay.
+Writing is a skill required in a myriad of subjects, so it is probable that there are other teachers who are familiar with your writing and are willing to provide feedback on your essay.

 Peers and Classmates

-Your Guidance Counselor
+Your School Counselor

-If you have older siblings or other family members who have been through the college process within the past few years, they might also be a good resource for questions and other support, particularly if they applied to the same or similar colleges to the ones on your list.
-Since they went through the process recently, they understand what you’re going through, and may be able to offer helpful advice or tips beyond what a guidance counselor or teacher can provide.
-However, if they didn’t apply to the schools on your list, their knowledge of specific prompts and essays may be somewhat limited.
-Likewise, they might not be aware of how the application process has changed since they went through it.
-If the schools you are applying to are completely different than the schools your sibling(s) did, you may want to forgo their advice – each school is looking for something different, and advice that works for one may actually work against you for another.
+If you have older siblings or other family members who have been through the college applications process within the past few years, they might also be a good resource for questions and other support, particularly if they applied to the same or similar colleges to the ones on your list.
+Since they went through the process recently, they understand what you’re going through.
+As family members, there’s probably going to more transparency; they are probably going to more direct with suggestions, and you can voice your own concerns more clearly.

 College X Alumni/Alumnae and Current Students

+CollegeVine offers many resources for students at any stage of the college applications process.
 If you’re looking for tips on mastering the essays for the particular colleges to which you are applying, check out our school-by-school essay breakdowns.